COLLEGE OF LIBERAL ARTS

 The Statement of Goals should be approximately

-elements: your specific interest in Temple's program and the faculty with whom you envision working closely; your research goals and how they fit with the interests and work of specific faculty members; your future career goals; and your
+elements: your specific interest in Temple's program; your research goals; your future career goals; and your

 academic and research achievements.